GhostWriters/DockSTARTer/docs/apps/speedtest.md

 ### Notifications

 This application supports notifications to some of the most popular services such as Telegram and Discord.
-For Telegram, the `Bot Token` and `Telegram Chat ID` can be filled in using the Web GUI, however, for the Slack/Discord webhook it will need to be filled in using an environment variable on an [override](https://dockstarter.com/overrides/introduction).
+For Telegram, the `Bot Token` and `Telegram Chat ID` can be filled in using the Web GUI.
+However, for the Slack/Discord webhook it will need to be filled in using an environment variable on an [override](https://dockstarter.com/overrides/introduction).

 #### Resources